Understanding the Risks of Eating While Driving

 Is It Illegal To Eat While Driving in South Carolina?

-While South Carolina does not have a law that clearly says you can't eat while driving, a law firm can help you understand the legal issues.
-If eating while driving causes a traffic accident, you might get penalties under larger distracted driving laws.
+South Carolina does not have a clear law saying you can't eat in the car while you drive.
+A law firm can help you know the rules about this.
+If you eat while driving and get in a crash, you may get into trouble under distracted driving laws.

 What are the risks of eating while driving?